 Pitting was the hardest part.
 But I got my crew of boys going, and they got them pitted for me.

 They were getting juice EVERYWHERE in the process.
 But the cherries were pitted and ready for this sweet cherry jam recipe.

-Edit to add: Since this page was built, we found the pitter that passed the family pitters approval.
+This is the pitter that has passed the family pitters approval.
 Check it out here.
 Video review with the pitter in action at my kitchen counter.

 Are cherries high in pectin?
 How do you thicken cherry jam?

 I use powdered pectin because cherries don’t have a lot of natural pectin.
 If it didn’t set up, it would probably make great cherry syrup though!

 Can you make cherry jam without pectin?